mne-tools/mne-python/doc/source/manual/cookbook.rst

 - The data may be optionally downsampled to facilitate subsequent processing, see :ref:`BABDGFFG`.

-- Bad channels in the MEG and EEG data must be identified, see :ref:`BABBHCFG`
+- Bad channels in the MEG and EEG data must be identified, see :ref:`BABBHCFG`.

 - The data has to be filtered to the desired passband.
 If mne_browse_raw or mne_process_raw is employed to calculate the offline averages and covariance matrices, this step is unnecessary since the data are filtered on the fly.
-  For information on these programs, please consult Chapter 4.
+  For information on these programs, please consult :ref:`ch_browse`.

 - For evoked-response analysis, the data has to be re-averaged off line, see :ref:`BABEAEDF`.